mitra-social/docs/documents/project-conclusion.md

 ## What has been achieved

 At the end of the project an application was achieved with that you can follow other users, read posts and filter posts by user.
-A simple design and it's easy to use.
+It features a simple design and is easy to use.

 In more detail: